davidnwobi/potential-flow-and-panel-methods/README.md

  <figcaption>Source Vortex Panel Method for NACA 2412 at 6 degrees AoA with a poorly discritized airfoil</figcaption>
 </figure>

-Much better (in terms of consistency) than the vortex panel method.
+<br>Much better (in terms of consistency) than the vortex panel method.

 ## Multi-Element Airfoil